4 Ways to Manage Unstructured Data with ECM

-In order for unstructured data to be managed, it must first be accessible from a centralized location.
+In order for unstructured data to be managed well, it must first be accessible from a centralized location.
 An ECM system allows for all types of structured and unstructured content to be stored in the same repository, including:

 - Text documents

 - Special design files

 The most advanced ECM systems also enable users to access stored content within its native application (i.e., a Microsoft Word document will open in Microsoft Word) — making content easier to use, edit and view.

 Learn the different ways to capture unstructured data in an ECM repository with our blog post series How to Capture Documents into Your Repository: Part 1 and Part 2.